pranabekka/pranabekka.github.io/content/drafts/copy-semantics.md

 A language with copy semantics can compile to other languages that support aliasing by using them where required.
+This includes all the mainstream imperative languages, and most of the less popular ones as well.

-Take the following example with copy semantics:
+Take the following example for copy semantics in the made-up language I've been using:

 ```
 fun main()